hexchat/hexchat.github.com/shareware.md

 ---
 layout: default
-title: Shareware Background
+title: Shareware background
 ---

-##Shareware Background
+##Shareware background

 The Official Windows build of XChat is Shareware, and after 30 days, a one time fee of $19.99 is required.
 This page will hopefully help you understand how this relates to the GPL, and why it was done.